wernerkrauss/hasoneedit/trunk/README.md

 ## Usage

 To use this module, simply add a field to the CMS fields for your object in your `getCMSFields()` method.
-The name of the field should be `HasOneName/FieldName`.
+The name of the field should be `HasOneName-_1_-FieldName`.

 For example, say you have a has_one called `Show` and that has_one has a field called `Title` you want to edit.
-You'd add the field `TextField::create('Show/Title', 'Show Title')`.
+You'd add the field `TextField::create('Show-_1_-Title', 'Show Title')`.

+If you do not require that the outputted name of the field matches the value you supply, you can also use a colon as a separator instead of `-_1_-`.

 ### Using with your own form